alikarimi120/aimodel_image_segmentation/README.md

-# AI Model Image Detection Automatic
+# AI Model Image Segmentation Automatic

 This repository offers a comprehensive solution for image detection using AI models, supporting PyTorch, ONNX, and TensorRT formats.